Skip to content

 If you do not want the official documentation link in the navigation bar, or wish to change the destination address of the documentation link, you can modify this item.

-If you do not want DataFlux Func to locally record Func task records, you can turn off this item.
+If you do not want DataFlux Func to locally record function task records, you can disable this item.

-Data such as function run logs from DataFlux Func can be uploaded to the data platform.
+Information such as function execution logs from DataFlux Func can be uploaded to the data platform.

-Fill in the DataWay / OpenWay address in this item, in the following format:
+Fill in the DataWay / OpenWay address in this item.
+The format is as follows:

 Text Only